dodyw/phpbench/oop/readme.md

 	* Time per request: 7.833ms

 ##Conclusion
 It is obviously that the procedural will be faster.
 It run 2-3 times faster.
-But surprisingly the OOP consume slightly higher than procedural.
+But surprisingly the OOP consume memory slightly higher than procedural.